Cheng County

 Cheng County or Chengxian (成县 (成縣, Chéng Xiàn)) is a county under the administration of Longnan City, in southeastern Gansu Province of China.
 It has a land area of 1,780 square kilometers and a population of 250,000 in 2004.
 The postal code is 742500, and the county seat is located in Chengguan Town.

 Economy

 Located between mountains, it has a temperate climate, favourable for agriculture.
 The mountains have lead and zinc ore deposits.
 In January 2021, the Qingni River in Chengxian was found to be polluted with thallium from zinc production wastewater.

 Chengxian is noted for its walnut production.
 Chengxian walnuts were designated a protected origin product in China in 2014.

 Administrative divisions

-Cheng County is divided to 14 towns and 3 townships.
+Cheng County is divided into 14 towns and 3 townships.